iambst/CYBR8420_Titans_SA_Project/Project_Proposal.md

 # Features!
 ---

-  - Nextcloud users can manage calendars (CalDAV), contacts (CardDAV), scheduled tasks and streaming media (Ampache) from within the platform.
+  - Nextcloud users can manage calendars, contacts, scheduled tasks and streaming media  from within the platform.
   - Content can be shared by defining granular read/write permissions between users and/or groups.
   - Nextcloud users can create public URLs when sharing files.
 Logging of file-related actions, as well as disallowing access based on file access rules is also available.
   - Users can interact with the browser-based text editor, bookmarking service, URL shortening suite, gallery, RSS feed reader and document viewer tools from within Nextcloud.